Snowmobile Bylaws

 Snowmobile Laws and Bylaws

 Many jurisdictions across North America and around the world have implemented rules and regulations for snowmobiles.
-Below are links to the snowmobile laws and bylaws that apply in the Yukon, as well as some information regarding licensing and registration requirements and a quick-reference guide to common snowmobile rules.
+Below is some information on the laws, bylaws, rules and regulations that apply to snowmobiles in the Yukon.

 Yukon Snowmobile Law and Bylaw Links:

-Snowmobile Licensing and Registration Requirements in the Yukon:
+Snowmobile Licensing, Insurance and Registration Requirements in the Yukon:

 Most public lands in the Yukon are open to snowmobile use.
-However, there are some basic requirements that must be met, and there are restrictions for environmentally protected areas, parks, and other specific land areas.
-In addition, some municipalities have implemented extra requirements and restrictions for snowmobile use within their boundaries.
-Please check the areas you will be riding in prior to your ride for any specific requirements or restrictions.
+However, there are some basic requirements that must be met, and there are some restrictions on snowmobile use in environmentally sensitive areas, parks, City of Whitehorse municipal boundaries, and some other specific land areas.
+Before your ride please check for any specific requirements or restrictions in the areas you plan to ride.

 In the Yukon Territory:

-- When operating a snowmobile on or across any maintained roadway the operator must have a valid drivers license, the snowmobile must be registered and insured, and you must follow the rules described in the Motor Vehicles Act.
+• When operating a snowmobile on or across any maintained roadway the operator must have a valid drivers license and comply with the Motor Vehicles Act.

-- Either a Whitehorse Safe Snowmobile Card or proof that you are not a resident of Whitehorse,
+• Operator must have either a Whitehorse Safe Snowmobile Card or proof that they are not a resident of Whitehorse.

 Basic Operating Rules: